 Because manjistha is powerful, be mindful when you are using it in your practice.
 It has cold qualities, so be cautious of using the herb with vata imbalances or vata constitutions, particularly if the herb is not complemented with other balancing herbs, as it can further exacerbate such imbalances.
 Also, prepare yourself and your clients for the possibility of a reddish discoloration of the urine.
 This is because of the herb and is not harmful in and of itself.

-With these qualities, manjistha has earned its place as the primary ingredient in Blood Cleanse.
-It is supplemented with neem, turmeric, guduchi, and burdock to make the ideal combination for supporting natural detoxification in the blood, removing excess heat, promoting circulation and proper functioning of the liver, and promoting healthy skin through deep systemic cleansing.
+With these qualities, manjistha has earned its place as the primary ingredient in Banyan's blood cleanser formula, Blood Cleanse.
+It is supplemented with organic turmeric, neem powder, giloy (guduchi), and burdock to make the ideal combination for supporting natural detoxification in the blood, removing excess heat, promoting circulation and proper functioning of the liver, and promoting healthy skin through deep systemic cleansing.
 On the other hand, it is the secondary ingredient in Healthy Skin, allowing anantamul to cleanse the blood and skin without drying out the skin, while still supporting cleansing and pitta pacification.